 You may continue to feel a deep sense of loss for the experiences that the person didn’t get to have and that you didn’t get to share.
 Some people find comfort in visiting the burial site or another significant location, or in gathering with family in remembrance of their loved one.

 Other losses could trigger your grief again.
 This might happen when someone else you know dies or when a pet dies, when a relationship ends, or when you lose a job or special possessions.
 Sometimes you may forget that the person has died, and when you suddenly remember, you may be shocked all over again.

 You might find there is a time of day when you miss the person most.
 Or it might be a song, a smell, an anniversary or doing something you used to do together that reminds you of them, and you may feel upset again.
-The Experience of Grief section includes ideas on how to help yourself through these times.
+The experience of grief section includes ideas on how to help yourself through these times.

 Kate Jurgens, Bereavement Coordinator, Southern Adelaide Palliative Services, SA; Gabrielle Asprey, Cancer Support Consultant, Cancer Council NSW; A/Prof Lauren Breen, Psychologist, Curtin University, WA; Rev David Dawes, Manager, Spiritual Care Department, Peter MacCallum Cancer Centre, VIC; Rob Ferguson, Consumer; Karen Hall, 13 11 20 Consultant, Cancer Council SA; Joanna Mangan, Psychologist, Cancer Council Queensland; Kate Reed, Nurse Practitioner National Clinical Advisor, Palliative Care Australia; Maxine Rosenfield, Counsellor and Educator, NSW.